robdodson/robdodson.me/src/posts/a-require-dot-js-multipage-shimmed-site-how-to.md

 ---
-title: "A Require.js multi-page shimmed site: How-To"
+title: 'A RequireJS multi-page shimmed site: How-To'
 description: |
   The process of setting up Require on a multi-page site can be pretty confusing, so I thought I would put together this tutorial to help out others who might be stuck.
 tags: